 I think you should always use earwax softening drops for four or five days before an appointment no matter what procedure it is.
 Icky gooey earwax is easier to remove which means easier for you as well.
 Try and get a spray type oil instead of the usual drops, it coats the wax and the canal without having to lie still for twenty minutes.

-Hopi Ear Candles
+Do Hopi Ear Candles Remove Ear Wax?

 Earwax blockage symptoms

-There are a few symptoms that you may feel if you are suffering from earwax blockage of your ear canal.
+Like I said earlier, there are a few symptoms that you may feel if you are suffering from earwax blockage of your ear canal.

 - a feeling of fullness in the ear